controlm/automation-api-quickstart/202-convert-csv2json-using-python/README.md

 if csv_row[application_key]: job_fields.Application =     csv_row[application_key]
 if csv_row[sub_application_key]: job_fields.SubApplication = csv_row[sub_application_key]
 ```
-* (optinal) Incase your csv contains array of values like for example Months of When object.
-You will have to split the array by your custom character and assign it as python array. in this example the seperator char is ";"
+#### 2. Example of adding Months to When Object (Months is array type)
+Assumption: your month value in the csv will look like this: `JAN;OCT;DEC`
+a.
+Follow step 1a. and create your column key identifier for months.
+b.
+Under `create_when_object` method read the value and split it into python array by your chosen character.
 ```python
 def create_when_object(csv_row):
 ...